warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)
 ![Lanes Image](./examples/example_output.jpg)

+DISCLAIMER: this repo is a direct push of the initial Git repo put by Udacity at the disposal of students following the Nanodegree "Become a self-driving car engineer".
+The code present here has been minimally commented and is not reflective of the authors ability to maintain and comment code in any way.
+Sorry folks! (but you can find useful routines here).
+I marked my files with my family name as a suffix.

 In this project, your goal is to write a software pipeline to identify the lane boundaries in a video, but the main output or product we want you to create is a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.

 Creating a great writeup: